grrlgeek/bak-to-bacpac/README.md

 These steps assume you have no resources created in Azure.
 If you have a resource group and a key vault, for example, replace the parameters in the following scripts with your values.

+Start by filling in the [variables.ps1](PowerShell/variables.ps1) file with the names that you want to use for the resources that will be created.

 | Step                                          | File                                                                                                     |
 |---------                                      |--------                                                                                                  |
 |Create Dockerfile locally                      | [Dockerfile](Docker/Dockerfile)                                                                          |